 The Department of Health Services strongly encourages FSET agencies to continue scheduling additional appointments beyond the required two appointments for ABAWDs who fail to attend these scheduled appointments.

-The FSET worker should document in PIN comments information relating to each contact that is attempted.
+Other than multiple attempts to schedule enrollment and orientation, which may be documented under one PIN comment, the FSET worker should document in PIN comments information relating to each contact that is attempted.